 Array Type QC Parameter

 MAPD ndSNPQC CelPairCheckStatus

-OncoScan Arrays < 0.3 > 26 Pass
+OncoScan Arrays &lt; 0.3 &gt; 26 Pass

 Note: The waviness SD metric is applicable to blood and cell line data.
 The waviness SD metric is not intended for alternative sample types such as solid tumor or FFPE samples in which the results may vary as a result of the biological complexity.
 For these sample types, it is recommended using nd Waviness SD.